-In terms of payment, some websites like Jingdong still offer cash on delivery option but it tends to disappear.
-To gives way to online payment with Alipay (Alibaba) or Tenpay.
+In terms of payment, some websites like Jingdong still offer cash delivery option but it tends to disappear.
+To give way to online payment with Alipay (Alibaba) or Tenpay.
 Payment via mobile payment WeChat (Tencent) also grows fast, as approximately half of the buyers are shopping from their mobile.

 Chinese buyers very present on mobile